OWASP/Docker-Security/README.md

 do not just start building it.

-One of the bullet points should not be misunderstood: Patch management is not a techincal point.
+One of the bullet points should not be misunderstood: Patch management is not a technical point.
 It's a management process.
 Last but not least for technical or information security management who has not been much worried about containerization this document also provides insights about the risks involved.